Sea Cabins on the Ocean condo guide in Isle of Palms

 What flood zone is Sea Cabins in?

-FEMA Zone AE with a Base Flood Elevation of 10 feet (NAVD 88).
-The adjacent VE (coastal high hazard) zone begins ~60-65 meters oceanward of the building footprint, but the buildings themselves sit entirely in AE.
+FEMA Zone AE with a Base Flood Elevation of 10 feet.
+The adjacent VE (coastal high hazard) zone begins roughly 200 feet oceanward of the building footprint, but the buildings themselves sit entirely in AE.
 Isle of Palms participates in FEMA's Community Rating System, providing a 25% discount on NFIP flood insurance premiums.

 What is the average price per square foot at Sea Cabins?